OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 ---
-title: Use Office UI Fabric React in Office Add-ins
+title: Fluent UI React in Office Add-ins
-description: 'Learn how to use Office UI Fabric React in Office Add-ins.' ms.date: 02/09/2021
+description: 'Learn how to use Fluent UI React in Office Add-ins.' ms.date: 05/12/2021
 localization_priority: Normal
 ---

-# Use Office UI Fabric React in Office Add-ins
+# Use Fluent UI React in Office Add-ins

-Office UI Fabric is a JavaScript front-end framework for building user experiences for Office.
-If you build your add-in using React, consider using Fabric React to create your user experience.
-Fabric provides several React-based UX components, like buttons or checkboxes, that you can use in your add-in.
+Fluent UI React is a JavaScript front-end framework for building user experiences for Office based on the React framework.
+It is designed to build experiences that fit seamlessly into a broad range of Microsoft products.
+It provides robust, up-to-date, accessible React-based components which are highly customizable using CSS-in-JS.

-This article describes how to create an add-in that's built with React and uses Fabric React components.

 > [!NOTE]
-> [Fabric Core](office-ui-fabric.md#use-fabric-core-icons-fonts-colors) is included with Fabric React, which means your add-in will also have access to Fabric Core after you've completed the steps in this article.
+> This article describes the use of Fluent UI React in the context of Office Add-ins.
+But it is also used in a wide range of Microsoft 365 apps and extensions.
+For a fuller understanding see [Fluent UI React](https://developer.microsoft.com/en-us/fluentui#/get-started/web#fluent-ui-react) and the open source repo [Fluent UI Web](https://github.com/microsoft/fluentui).

+This article describes how to create an add-in that's built with React and uses Fluent UI React components.

 ## Create an add-in project